coingaming/moon2-tokens/README.md

 - After generating the new tokens json files, this workflow creates a pull request for someone on the team to review.
 If you prefer, you can modify the workflow to commit directly to a designated branch without creating a pull request.
 - If a variable collection or mode is removed from the Figma file, the corresponding tokens file will not be removed from the codebase.

-### Sync tokens to Figma

-To run the "Sync tokens to Figma" workflow:

-- Open the workflow under the **Actions** tab in your repository and click **Run workflow**
-- You will be asked to provide the file key of the Figma file.
-The file key can be obtained from any Figma file URL: `https://www.figma.com/file/{file_key}/{title}`.
-Note: if you are trying out this workflow for the first time, use a file that is separate from your design system to avoid any unintended changes.
-- After the workflow finishes, open the file in Figma and observe that the variables should be updated to reflect the tokens in your tokens files.

-This workflow has some key behaviors to note:

-- Though this workflow is configured to run manually, you're free to modify it to run on code push to a specified branch once you are comfortable with its behavior.
-- When syncing to a Figma file that does not have any variable collections, this workflow will add brand-new collections and variables.
-When syncing to a Figma file that has existing variable collections, this workflow will modify collections and variables **in-place** using name matching.
-That is, it will look for existing collections and variables by name, modify their properties and values if names match, and create new variables if names do not match.
-- The workflow will not remove variables or variable collections that have been removed in your tokens files.
-- When mapping aliases to existing local variables, we assume that variable names are unique _across all collections_ in the Figma file.
-Figma allows duplicate variable names across collections, so you should make sure that aliases don't have naming conflicts in your file.
-- For optional Figma variable properties like scopes and code syntax, the workflow will not modify these properties in Figma if the tokens json files do not contain those properties.
-- If a string variable is bound to a text node content in the same file, and the text node uses a [shared font in the organization](https://help.figma.com/hc/en-us/articles/360039956774), that variable cannot be updated and will result in a 400 response.

 ## The StyleDictionary bit